Category: News

 March 22, 2018 by adminregina

-Regina Rogers Fallon, BA Interior Design alumna: “As a designer, be yourself and believe in what you’re doing.
+Regina Rogers, BA Interior Design alumna: “As a designer, be yourself and believe in what you’re doing.
 Define your style.”

 gc logo Regina Rogers Fallon is well on her way to achieving her goal of becoming a recognised name in the area of interior design in Ireland.
 She combines her artist’s eye and experience in customer service from Aer Lingus, with her BA in Interior Design from Griffith, to deliver a bespoke service to clients across Ireland.